Unidata/netcdf-c/docs/attribute_conventions.md

 These attributes can occur in netCDF enhanced (netcdf-4) files beginning with version 4.4.1.
 They all are associated with the root group as global attributes.
-They are hidden in the sense that they can only be accessed thru the netcdf-C api calls via the name.
-They have no attribute number and will not be counted in the number of global attributes in the root group.
+They are hidden in the sense that they have no attribute number, so they can only be accessed thru the netcdf-C api calls via the name.
+Additionally, these attributes will not be counted in the number of global attributes in the root group.

 The simplest way to view these attributes is to use the -s flag to the ncdump command.
+Alternatively, one can use the following API calls to obtain information.
+- nc_inq_att
+- nc_inq_atttype
+- nc_inq_attlen
+- nc_get_att (and derivatives)

+Using the following API calls will fail.
+- nc_inq_attid
+- nc_inq_attname
+- nc_copy_att
+- nc_rename_att
+- nc_del_att
+- nc_put_att (and derivatives)

 `_NCProperties`

 > This attribute is persistent in the file, but hidden.
 It is inserted in the file at creation time and is never modified after that point.
 It specifies the following.
 > - The version for the netcdf library used at creation time.
 > - The version for the HDF5 library used at creation time.
+> - The type of this attribute is NC_CHAR.

 > Its format is: `name=value|name=value ...`<br>
 > Occurrences of '|' in the name or value are disallowed.